 A 1975 study into the effect of THC on sleeping patterns found that administration of THC at a dosage of 210mg per day over two weeks significantly reduced eye movement during REM sleep.
 It also slightly shortened the length of time the participants spent in the REM stage.
-The study also found that duration of the deep sleep stage was slightly lengthened after administration of THC, but this effect was not statistically significant.
+The study also found that duration of stage 3 deep sleep was slightly lengthened after administration of THC, but this effect was not statistically significant.

 A clinical review from 2008 again showed that small amounts of cannabis can increase Stage 4 sleep, total slow wave sleep and help the user fall asleep easier.
 However, it also showed that cannabis can decrease total REM sleep and REM density.

 However, higher doses can have quite the opposite effect.
 High doses of THC can lead to:

 - Decreased sleep onset latency: The time it takes from being fully awake to sleep

 As a review from 2015 points out, chronic use can also have varying effects.
 Chronic use can lead to developing a tolerance to sleep latency effects, but not so much for the effects on REM sleep.

 The effects of THC and CBD on sleep

 There are many reasons why cannabis may provide varying effects on sleep.
 Much of this may have to do with the THC and CBD content of the cannabis used, as well as the dosage and if there’s chronic use involved.

 A more recent study than those above, conducted in 2004, investigated the effect of varying dosages of THC on sleeping patterns, as well as the effect of THC in conjunction with CBD.
 Eight volunteers were administered either a placebo, 15mg of THC, 5mg of THC with 5mg of CBD, or 15mg of THC with 15mg of CBD via oromucosal spray.